lesliegaga/KBGN/README.md

 ## running procedure

+our datasets are from baseline [Simple-HGN](https://github.com/THUDM/HGB)
-* Download Data folder from [tsinghua-cloud](https://cloud.tsinghua.edu.cn/d/2bafd2674d5d43299dfa/) and unzip to current folder
+* Download Data folder and pretrain folder
-* Download pretrain folder from [tsinghua-cloud](https://cloud.tsinghua.edu.cn/d/2bafd2674d5d43299dfa/) and unzip to current folder
+* unzip them to current folder
 * cd to Model folder and run

 ## run